 Boil a kettle and pour the water slowly down the drain in two or three stages, waiting a few seconds between pours.
 This method works well for grease clogs but should not be used on PVC pipes, which can soften or warp under high heat.

-Pour half a cup of baking soda down the drain, followed by half a cup of white vinegar.
+Pour half a cup of bicarbonate (baking) soda down the drain, followed by half a cup of white vinegar.
 Cover the drain with a plug or wet cloth and let the mixture fizz for 15 minutes.
 Flush with hot water.
 This method is safe, non-toxic, and effective for light blockages.

 7. Check for External Blockages

 If you have an outdoor gully trap or inspection point, lift the grate and look for debris, leaves, or pooling water.
-A blocked gully can prevent wastewater from leaving your property, causing sinks and toilets to drain slowly or not at all.
+A blocked gully can prevent wastewater from leaving your property, causing sink waters and toilets to drain slowly or not at all.
+If the blockage sits beyond your boundary trap, it may be a Sydney Water issue rather than something on your private property—our plumbers can confirm whose responsibility it is.

 When DIY Methods Don’t Work